Aleksandr Sharvashidze: Early life and family

-St. Petersburg
+Career

-From 1907 until 1918 Sharvashidze worked as a scenographer at the Saint Petersburg Mariinsky and Alexandrinsky theatres.
+From 1907 until 1918 Sharvashidze worked as a scenographer at the Mariinsky and Alexandrinsky theatres.
 He co-operated with Alexandre Benois, Aleksandr Golovin, Valentin Serov and Pablo Picasso.

-Exile in Paris
+Exile

+Fellowing the Russian Revolution, Sharvashidze went into exile in France, and from 1920 lived in Paris.

+Personal life and legacy

-After the Russian Revolution, Sharvashidze went into exile in France.
-He died on 17 August 1968 at the age of 101 in the hostel for the elderly in Monaco, and was buried at the Russian cemetery in Nice.
+On 17 August 1968 Sharvashidze died in Monte Carlo aged 100, and was initially buried at the Russian Orthodox Cemetery in Nice.

-Legacy

 Sharvashidze requested for all his work to be left to Georgia after his death.
 On 12 May 1985, Sharvashidze was ceremonially reburied in the centre of the Abkhazian capital Sukhumi.
 On 24 December 2013, a monument was unveiled on his grave.

 On 21 January 2024, the Central Exhibition Hall, in Sukhumi, which stored precious artworks from Abkhazia's National Art Gallery, burned down, resulting in the tragic loss of over four thousand artworks, including up to 300 pieces by Alexander Chachba-Shervashidze.